AI menu assistant scanning a restaurant menu — Menu Buddy app in action

 If you're evaluating apps in this category, here's a checklist that filters out the weak entries:

-Download Menu Buddy on the App Store, or read our step-by-step Menu Buddy guide for the full feature walkthrough.
+Download Menu Buddy free on the App Store, or read our step-by-step Menu Buddy iOS guide for a full feature walkthrough with screenshots.

 The Future of AI Menu Assistants